Your dad can’t beat up my dad because he doesn’t exist…

 We were sitting in the living room and my wife was glued to her phone.
 I was talking to the kids and she kept muttering “oh my God” or “oh wow” under her breath.
 I took this to mean she was involved in something so I didn’t bother her, but she got my attention and showed me a kid who looked a lot like me, but maybe 10 years younger.
 This is almost certainly my brother, and then she showed me who I now suspect to be my father.

 Truthfully, this is a lot to handle, and it’s kind of shut me down mentally.
 This whole thing started out as a way for me to find out my predisposition to certain diseases but it’s turned into something that I was woefully unprepared to process.
 I’ve written in the past about how not having a father growing up impacts my own parenting.
 I mean, this guy probably doesn’t even know I exist, but what if he does?
 How do I approach this guy, knowing that he has a life that never included me, and kids, and a wife?
-And Jesus, how would his wife react to knowing this dude has a 34 year old son with another woman?
+And geez, how would his wife react to knowing this dude has a 34 year old son with another woman?

 I guess knowing does help give me some closure, though I feel like it opens up more unresolved issues than it solves.
 How to travel this path is something I need to figure out, but right now this information feels intrusive and also a bit voyeuristic.
 I can see this whole line of people that I’ve possibly interacted with over the years and now I have this weird, special knowledge.
-I can peer into their lives, which are complete without me (and I’m not at all implying that mine isn’t complete without my DNA donor father) and yet, we’re all pieces of this weird puzzle.
+I can peer into their lives, which are complete without me (and I’m not at all implying that mine isn’t complete without my DNA donor father) and yet, we’re all pieces of this weird genetic puzzle.

 One thing that I find funny is my lifelong predisposition to anxiety could have a genetic component from my dad.
 Is the origin of the anxiety I feel about meeting him and his family genetic, or is it social?
 I suppose it’s both.
 Regardless, I have sent off a letter that has some basic information and leaves the door open for correspondence.